UE2020/tenebra/README.md

 On macOS, [VideoToolbox](https://developer.apple.com/documentation/videotoolbox) can be used to perform hardware accelerated H.264 encoding.
 This can be enabled by setting the `hwencode` property in the config.toml to `true`.
 The `vtenc_h264` GStreamer element must be installed and USABLE.

+### Media Foundation Encoder

+On Windows, [Media Foundation](https://learn.microsoft.com/en-us/windows/win32/medfound/microsoft-media-foundation-sdk) can be used to perform hardware accelerated H.264 encoding.
+This can be enabled by setting the `hwencode` property in the config.toml to `true`.
+The `mfh264enc` GStreamer element must be installed and USABLE.
+Enable `hwencode` will also automatically enable the use of D3D11 for video format conversion.

 ## Touch input

-On Linux, Tenebra has support for receiving and emulating touch events (e.g., from an iPad client).
-The touch emulator is written in C for simplicity and uses uinput.h (this constitutes the only usage of `unsafe` in the project).
-Using uinput to emulate touch events may require special permissions.
+On Linux and Windows, Tenebra has support for receiving and emulating touch events (e.g. from an iPad client).

+On Linux, this requires permission to access uinput.
 Reference your distribution's documentation for details.